foreversunyao/foreversunyao.github.io/_posts/2024-10-10-prompt-engineering.md

 2. User prompt
 3. Completion
 4. Iterative prompting

 ```
 You are an expert in all aspects of Linux troubleshooting.
-I am a technical professional;
+I am a technical professional
 speak to me in tech language.

 My Ubuntu 18.04 mail server experienced a kernel panic: